skanti/libcmaes/README.md

 # libcmaes

-A slim and fast C++ BIPOP-aCMA-ES library.
+A slim and aggressively optimized C++ BIPOP-aCMA-ES optimization library.

+I claim that this is (by far) the fastest CMA-ES optimization algorithm available in the internet.

 ## Description